Lindley Bothwell: Agriculturalist

 After graduating from OAC in 1926 with a degree in agriculture, Bothwell purchased a Valencia orange orchard in Woodland Hills, a community in the western San Fernando Valley of Los Angeles.
 He was very successful, expanding his citrus empire to 34 ranches in Southern California that he owned or managed.
 The USDA considered him one of the country's ten largest citrus farmers by 1943.
 The Lindley Bothwell Ranch, reduced in size, is the last commercial citrus orchard in the San Fernando Valley.

 Bothwell had his own soil chemistry laboratory, and was a consultant to growers throughout the Southwest U.S. He also became one of the leading cattle breeders in California.
 He was a member of American Society of Agronomy, and the Society of Soil Scientists.

 Personal life

 In 1927, Bothwell married Marion Seale, a fellow Oregon State student.
 The couple had two children: son Lindley Jr. and daughter Bonnie.

-Lindley Bothwell, apart from being a very successful citrus farmer, had many other hobbies and commitments.
+Bothwell, apart from being a very successful citrus farmer, had many other hobbies and commitments.
 In 1926 he helped found the USC chapter of the Sigma Alpha Epsilon fraternity.
 He was also the coach of the USC Yell Leaders (and later the USC Song Girls, founded in 1967) for 60 years.